Restaurants

 Image credit: Stanley Restaurant | Instagram

 Don’t pigeonhole Stanley Restaurant in the ‘unaffordable’ box, because this Cantonese spot on the Wharves just got better with a Classic Banquet available for $65pp.
 Entrees include famous Sichuan dumplings, cucumber and snow pea salad and crispy salt and pepper squid.
-Moving onto mains, the sweet ‘n’ sour chicken served with pineapple contrasts perfectly to their stir-fried green beans and pork.
-And to finish, there’s anise sugar and passionfruit golden-fried choux pastry.
+Moving onto mains, the hot and tangy chicken served with garlic shoots and dried chilli go perfectly with the steamed greens with oyster sauce.
 All you need to do is gather three friends and book a table.

 If you're willing to splash out on multiple courses, you might like these: